Chinese culture is over 5,000 years old and has impacted the entire world in many different ways.

 Porcelain was invented in China and is referred to as China’s “fifth great invention.”
 Its technical and artistic achievements have spread to every corner of the world, and it has had a profound impact on every country’s ceramics and cultural development.
 It has also earned China a reputation as the “porcelain country.”

 Chinese porcelain products were consistently exported worldwide after the Han and Tang dynasties, contributing significantly to China’s economic and cultural exchanges with the outside world.
-This beautiful porcelain also had a tremendous impact on the traditional culture and way of life for people in other countries.
+This beautiful porcelain also had a tremendous impact on the traditional culture and way of life of people in other countries.

 4. Chinese cuisine